-Award winning cookbook author and culinary instructor, Robyn Webb has been a passionate advocate of cooking well and eating wisely for most of her life.
-Because of health problems within her own family, mostly notably diabetes, Robyn learned early on the importance of a balanced, healthful approach to eating.
-Robyn graduated from Syracuse University with a BS in nutrition and Florida Stae University with a MS in nutrition.
+Award-winning cookbook author and culinary instructor, Robyn Webb has been a passionate advocate of cooking well and eating wisely for most of her life.
+Because of health problems within her own family, most notably diabetes, Robyn learned early on the importance of a balanced, healthful approach to eating.
+Robyn graduated from Syracuse University with a BS in nutrition and Florida State University with an MS in nutrition.

 Working with the American Diabetes Association

 Her interest and expertise in nutrition have led to her extensive work with the American Diabetes Association (ADA).
 Combining culinary talents with hard scientific data, Robyn has devoted her energies to educating people with diabetes about how to facilitate the daily challenge of managing their disease through creative, healthful meal planning.
 She is the Food Editor of the award-winning Diabetes Forecast magazine published by the ADA and read by more than a half-million people every month in hardcopy and online.

 In collaboration mostly with the American Diabetes Association but additional publishers as well, Robyn Webb has produced numerous cookbooks that teach people with diabetes how to maintain healthful diets with food that is satisfying and flavorful.
 The first, Diabetic Meals in 30 Minutes or Less (1996) continues to be the American Diabetes Association’s top seller and third-largest seller of all diabetic books ever sold on http://www.amazon.com.
 Together with her next book, The Flavorful Seasons (1996), more than 20,000 copies were sold on the QVC shopping network.